-Unemployment benefit: All persons older than age 18 who are unemployed and actively seeking employment.
+Unemployment benefit: All persons older than age 18 who meet the residency criteria and who are unemployed and actively seeking employment.

-Independent youth benefit: Single persons aged 16 or 17 who are not living with their parents and who cannot be supported by their parents.
-Must be unemployed and actively seeking employment.
+Independent youth benefit: Single persons aged 16 or 17 who are not living with and cannot be supported by their parents.
+Must be in secondary education, in training, unemployed, sick, injured, disabled or pregnant.